Andrettin/Wyrmsun/readme.txt

 * Terrain
 - Added Limestone Rock tiles.
 When harvested, Limestone converts to regular Stone at a 200% rate.
+- Fixed crash which could occur if the player built a structure on top of a pathway.

 * Units
 - Dwarven Scouts, Pathfinders and Explorers now have a black-haired variation.